Replacing Wood Shake Roofs with Synthetic Roofing Materials

 Synthetic roofing alternative to wood shake roofs

 We carry top roofing brands that have designed incredible synthetic roofing products that perfectly capture the essence of wood shakes and shingles.
-If this is the look you are looking for, you can easily get it without the insurance hassles or increasing the wildfire threats.
+If this is the look you are looking for, you can easily get it without the insurance hassles or increase in wildfire threats.

 Other alternatives would be metal roofs, which can also give you the wood shake effect, without the risks.